csswizardry/csswizardry.github.com/_posts/2025-07-27-the-fastest-site-in-the-tour-de-france.md

 Merida is a great example of simply not getting in the way of the browser.
 Sure, they have room for improvement, but even then they are still coming in at number one.
-By not throwing every npm package in the world at the site—by simply [betting on boring](/2025/01/build-for-the-web-build-on-the-web-build-with-the-web/)—they’ve sustained class-leading performance.
+By not throwing every npm package in the world at the site — by simply [betting on boring](/2025/01/build-for-the-web-build-on-the-web-build-with-the-web/) — they’ve sustained class-leading performance.
 That’s more than can be said for most ‘modern’ stacks.